Tillamook County Cultural Coalition: Building participation in local arts, heritage and humanities.

 To learn more about the Oregon Cultural Trust, visit www.culturaltrust.org.

-The Tillamook County Cultural Coalition (TCCC) was formed to administer the OCT’s program in Tillamook County.
+The Tillamook County Cultural Coalition (TCCC) was formed to administer the Oregon Cultural Trust’s program in Tillamook County.
 The Coalition uses the following priorities, identified by county citizens, to select projects to receive funding:

-- ENVIRONMENT: Projects relating to open space, natural beauty, forest, salmon.
+ENVIRONMENT: Projects relating to open space and natural beauty.

-- TRADITIONS: Projects relating to local foods and traditional arts.
+TRADITIONS: Projects relating to traditional arts and food culture.

 Who may apply for grant funding?

 Any individual, non-profit organization, or local government agency is eligible to apply.
 An individual must be a resident of Tillamook County, and organizations must maintain a registered headquarters in Tillamook County.

 What projects are not eligible for grant funds?